 - Joint ownership – by titling property using the right type of joint ownership (with rights of survivorship), your interest in the property will automatically transfer to your spouse/partner upon your death without the need for the property to go through probate.

 - Revocable living trust — frequently used as part of a broader incapacity plan, a revocable living trust lets you shift control of assets held in the trust to your designated successor Trustee in the event of your incapacity.

 - Beneficiary designations – designating accounts and other assets as “Payable on Death (POD)” allows you to pass your interest in the assets directly to your spouse/partner upon your death without the need for the asset to go through probate.

 - Advanced directives – executing an advance directive provides your designated Agent with the legal authority to make healthcare decisions for you in the event you are unable to make them at some point in the future.

 For more information, please join us for a FREE seminar.
-If you have additional questions or concerns about estate planning advice for LGBT couples, contact the experienced LGBT estate planning attorneys at Nirenstein, Horowitz & Associates, P.C. by calling (860) 548-1000 to schedule an appointment.
+If you have additional questions or concerns about estate planning advice for LGBTQ couples, contact the experienced LGBTQ estate planning attorneys at Nirenstein, Horowitz & Associates, P.C. by calling (860) 548-1000 to schedule an appointment.